-In 2012, our Cable Communications, Broadcast Television and Filmed Entertainment segments accounted for substantially all of the increase in consolidated costs and expenses, excluding depreciation and amortization (consolidated "operating costs and expenses").
-The increase in consolidated operating costs and expenses in 2011 was primarily due to the NBCUniversal transaction and the costs associated with the transaction, as well as an increase in our Cable Communications segment.
-The NBCUniversal contributed businesses accounted for \$12.3 billion of the increase in consolidated operating costs and expenses in 2011.
-Operating costs and expenses for our Cable Communications and NBCUniversal segments are discussed separately below under the heading "Segment Operating Results."
+In 2013, our Cable Communications, Cable Networks and Theme Parks segments accounted for substantially all of the increase in consolidated costs and expenses, excluding depreciation and amortization ("operating costs and expenses").
+The increase was partially offset by a decrease in operating costs and expenses in our Broadcast Television segment due to operating costs and expenses recorded in 2012 attributable to our broadcasts of the 2012 Super Bowl and the 2012 London Olympics.

+In 2012, our Cable Communications, Broadcast Television and Filmed Entertainment segments accounted for substantially all of the increase in consolidated operating costs and expenses.
+The increase in our Broadcast Television segment was primarily due to our broadcasts of the 2012 Super Bowl and the 2012 London Olympics.

+Operating costs and expenses for our segments are discussed separately below under the heading "Segment Operating Results."